 This can make it a little confusing at the bar.
-It is not uncommon for a drinker surprised by their tab because they ordered one of the pricier Johnnie Walkers by mistake.
+It is not uncommon for a drinker to be surprised by his or her tab because of ordering one of the pricier Johnnie Walkers by mistake.

-Try to remember this sequence as they're in order from least to most expensive:
+Try to remember this sequence; they're in order from least to most expensive:

 - Red Label